anhtuank7c/expo-stt/README.md

 Unofficial Speech To Text module for Expo which supported iOS and Android

-This module just support iOS and Android platforms.

 So sorry that I am unemployed and don't have much money to spend more time to make this module work also for web.

 If you still want to support web platform, please follow this article https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API